18 Engineering Resume Examples & Templates (Writing Guide)

 Choose the Best Format

-The first step in creating a resume is to choose the most suitable format.
+The first step in creating it is to choose the most suitable format.
 As there are three main types, you will want to make sure to choose the format that is most suitable for you.
-The three primary resume formats are reverse-chronological, functional, and hybrid.
+The three primary formats are reverse-chronological, functional, and hybrid.

 1. Reverse-chronological resume

-This is the standard style of resume that most employers are looking for.
+This is the standard style that most employers look for.
 You first list the most recent job experiences in this format, working backward.
 This is the most effective format and the one we recommend.
 However, if you are a recent graduate without experience, you may want to consider other options.

 2. The functional resume